fjavierlopezc/MScBioinformaticsThesis/README.md

 - *AnalysisTargetsToxicities-SomeLinesApproach.ipynb* -> Script where all the analyses detailed in the report corresponding to several MM lines are stored.

 - *AnalysisTargetsToxicities-OneSingleLine.ipynb* -> Script that stores all the analyses detailed in the report, corresponding to one selected MM line.

+- *Master_thesis_exhibition" -> I will also be showing the presentation that I used to support the defence of the work in front of a university tribunal.